TimTheBig/atomizer/README.md

 ```
 atomizer/
 ├── tools/                             # The main tools
-|    └── atomize.py                    # Main pipeline entry point
+│    │── atomize.py                    # Main pipeline entry point
-|    └── bpn_to_sdf.py                 # SDF generation and voxelization
+│    │── bpn_to_sdf.py                 # SDF generation and voxelization
-|    └── compute_tool_orientations.py  # Tool orientation field optimization
+│    │── compute_tool_orientations.py  # Tool orientation field optimization
-|    └── compute_tangents.py           # Deposition tangent field optimization
+│    │── compute_tangents.py           # Deposition tangent field optimization
-|    └── align_atoms.py                # Tricosine field optimization
+│    │── align_atoms.py                # Tricosine field optimization
-|    └── extract_explicit_atoms.py     # Atom extraction
+│    │── extract_explicit_atoms.py     # Atom extraction
-|    └── order_atoms.py                # Atom ordering
+│    │── order_atoms.py                # Atom ordering
-|    └── visualize_bpn_sdf.py          # Visualize SDF
+│    │── visualize_bpn_sdf.py          # Visualize SDF
-|    └── visualize_bpn_df.py           # Visualize tool orientation field
+│    │── visualize_bpn_df.py           # Visualize tool orientation field
-|    └── visualize_bases.py            # Visualize deposition tangent field
+│    │── visualize_bases.py            # Visualize deposition tangent field
-|    └── visualize_implicit_atoms.py   # Visualize tricosine field
+│    │── visualize_implicit_atoms.py   # Visualize tricosine field
-|    └── visualize_explicit_atoms.py   # Visualize explicit atoms
+│    │── visualize_explicit_atoms.py   # Visualize explicit atoms
-|    └── visualize_toolpath.py         # Visualize generated toolpath
+│    │── visualize_toolpath.py         # Visualize generated toolpath
-|    └── ...                           # Other tools
+│    └── ...                           # Other tools
-├── data/                              # Input and output data
+│── data/                              # Input and output data
-|    └── mesh/                         # Input STLs
+│    │── mesh/                         # Input STLs
-|    └── param/                        # Input parameter JSON files
+│    │── param/                        # Input parameter JSON files
-|    └── toolpath/                     # Output toolpaths
+│    │── toolpath/                     # Output toolpaths
-|    └── ...                           # Other data
+│    └── ...                           # Other data
 ├── src/atom/                          # Local library with core functionalities
-├── experiment/                        # To experiment some core functionalities
+├── experiment/                        # For experimenting with core functionalities
-├── generate_results.ps1               # Script generating the toolpaths
+├── generate_results.ps1               # Script to generate toolpaths
 └── README.md
 ```

 ## 3D Printer

 Atomizer was tested on a custom 3-axis printer with independently controlled Z-axis screws.
-The custumization is for experts, and consequently, we do not provide any GCODE to prevent people damaging their machine.
-The code only generates the sequence of positions, each associated with a tool orientation and a travel type (deposition or no deposition).
-The generated toolpaths are in [`data/toolpath`](data/toolpath).
-To print, you have to use your machine inverse kinematics model.
+The customization is intended for experts; consequently, we do not provide any GCODE to prevent users from damaging their machines.
+The code generates only the sequence of positions, each associated with a tool orientation and a travel type (deposition or no deposition).
+The generated toolpaths are available in [`data/toolpath`](data/toolpath).
+To print, you must use the inverse kinematics model of your machine.

 ## Citation